 Also, let’s not forget another blockbuster, “Money Heist.”
 Money Heist’s season 5 has already broken records.
 Read the article for further updates about the season here.

 The Cast and Characters in this Wild-deadly Game

 - The Minions (Separated by Circle, Square, Triangle)

 - Byeong-gi (Yoo Sung-joo)

-And that’s a wrap to my detailed review about Netflix’s biggest hit K-drama, “Squid Games” being the first ever K-drama to hit the No. Spot on Netflix, only four days after its premiere, the series has reached a milestone, making it the Netflix’s biggest series launch ever.
+And that’s a wrap to my detailed review of Netflix’s biggest hit K-drama, “Squid Games,” which is the first-ever K-drama to hit the No. Spot on Netflix, only four days after its premiere, the series has reached a milestone, making it Netflix’s biggest series launch ever.
 Even though it’s brutal and vicious, it’s also immensely addictive and binge-worthy.

 Since Netflix’s release in South Korea in 2016, Netflix has invested around 770 billion won ($645 million) in the country, producing about 80 original series and films.
 It announced plans to spend $500 million on original content in South Korea this year in Feb.